refayathaque/azure-104-notes/README.md

 - ✔️ Feb 27
 - ARM (Azure Resource Manager) for Resource Groups (RG) - Organization structure for Azure resources, makes it easy to group resources for testing/projects/etc. - All resources within the RG will be deleted if the RG is deleted
 - Locks prevent the content of the RG from changing - E.g., a read-only lock won't allow you to even stop a VM in a RG
-  - As an administrator, you can lock a subscription, resource group, or resource to prevent other users in your organization from accidentally deleting or modifying critical resources. _The lock overrides any permissions the user might have._
+  - As an administrator, you can lock a subscription, RG, or resource to prevent other users in your organization from accidentally deleting or modifying critical resources. _The lock overrides any permissions the user might have._
     - You can set the lock level to CanNotDelete or ReadOnly.
 In the portal, the locks are called **Delete & Read-only** respectively.
       - CanNotDelete means authorized users can still read & modify a resource, but they can't delete the resource.
         - While you can't delete the RG's resources if it has this lock, you _can move resources **into** it_
       - ReadOnly means authorized users can read a resource, but they can't delete or update the resource.
 Applying this lock is similar to restricting all authorized users to the permissions granted by the Reader role.
         - While you can't modify or delete the RG's resources if it has this lock, you _can move resources **into** it_
-- There are specific requirements \_for moving App Service resources to a **new subscription\_**
+- There are specific requirements _for moving App Service resources to a **new subscription**_
   - The destination RG **must not have any existing App Service resources**, App Service resources include:
     - Web Apps / App Service plans / Uploaded or imported TLS/SSL certifications / App Service Environments
   - All App Service resources in the RG must be **moved together**
-- For certain resources, like storage accounts, you must declare a resource group at creation
+- For certain resources, like storage accounts, you must declare a RG at creation
 - You can assign policies to RGs, e.g., only allow resources creation in RG to certain regions
 - You can move resources to other RGs, other subscriptions or other regions (_You can put a RG is any region, & you can put resources from any region within this resource group_)
+- To view ARM deployment templates, go to "Deployments" in the RG section of the Portal

 ### Manage subscriptions & governance